 If all this talk of battle is apt to make you hungry, the food at the Lygon is excellent, a delicious menu of mainly English grills and country Italian dishes, served in the Lygon Bar and Grill, a stunning feature room, once a ballroom, with barrel vaulted ceiling and minstrels’ gallery, historical paintings and antler chandeliers.
 Breakfast is served here too: a delicious choice between the full English with back bacon, field mushrooms, new-laid eggs and Cumberland sausages or the equally full Continental with Coln Valley smoked salmon, cheeses, charcuterie, drop scones, stewed fruits and cooked dishes to order, such as avocado and poached eggs.
 It is all thoroughly recommended!

-Members’ rates start at £76.50 per person for two sharing the Cozy Room, including English breakfast, VAT, bottle of Champagne and complimentary room upgrade if available on arrival.
+Even in high season, Members’ rates start at £110 per person when two share the Cozy Room, including English breakfast, VAT, bottle of Champagne and complimentary room upgrade if available on arrival.
 Members’ rates for all rooms and suites are available, and all include the special perks as above.